-- b.
-A Ceomprehensive Bbackground Ceheck; as outlined in § 7.2.1 (B) of this Part. - c.
-Completion of at least eight (8) hours of Professional Development, Department approved pre-service training; and - d.
-Physician's reference Evidence of annual physical and immunization information.

-C. Requirements for emergency assistants

-- All new assistants must be oriented by the provider during their first (1st) week in the program. - 2.
+- c.
+Completion of at least eight (8) hours of Professional Development, - d.
+Physician's reference and immunization information. - C. Requirements for emergency assistants - 1.
+Emergency assistant must be at least eighteen (18) years of age. - 2.
+Prior to initial Department approval of being an assistant, the individual must show evidence of having successfully completed the following: - a.
+A comprehensive background check, as outlined in § 7.2.1 (B) of this Part - b.
+Physician's reference and immunization information - D. Staff Orientation - 1.
+All new assistants must be oriented by the provider during their first (1st) week in the program. - 2.
 The orientation includes information regarding: - a.
 The Department's Group Family Child Care Home Regulations for Licensure; - b.
 State law governing child abuse and neglect, and reporting procedures; and - c.
-Program policies, procedures, and operations, as documented in the Program Handbook.

-- Within ninety (90) days of hire, all providers/substitutes/assistants must complete Department approved health and safety preservice training modules. - a.
-This preservice training may count towards the individual's required hours of professional development.

-E. Professional Development
+Program policies, procedures, and operations, as documented in the Program Handbook. - 3.
+Within ninety (90) days of hire, all providers/substitutes/assistants must complete Department approved health and safety preservice training modules. - a.
+This preservice training may count towards the individual's required hours of professional development. - E. Professional Development - 1.
+During each one (1) year licensure period (one (1) year for GFCCH) all providers, substitutes and assistants must show evidence of having successfully completed training aligned with the applicable Workforce Knowledge and Competencies: - a.
+GFCCH provider to complete fifteen (15) hours over one (1) year; and

-- During each one (1) year licensure period (one (1) year for GFCCH) all providers, substitutes and assistants must show evidence of having successfully completed training aligned with the applicable Workforce Knowledge and Competencies: - a.
-For partial year programs, Family Child Care Home Providers and full-time assistants are required to complete one (1) hour of professional development training per month of operation. - 2.
-Assistants/substitutes who were hired to work less than twenty (20) hours per week are required to complete six (6) professional development hours per year, regardless of the program's operating schedule. - 3.
-The required Professional Development Training must be approved through a process as determined by the Department or on the approved list provided by the PDTA Hub. - a.
-Four (4) of the required hours of training must be in one (1) of the following topics related to health and safety requirements: - (1) Prevention and control of infectious diseases (including immunization); - (2) Prevention of Sudden Infant Death Syndrome and use of safe sleep practices; - (3) Administration of medication, consistent with standards for parental consent; - (4) Prevention and response to emergencies due to food and allergic reactions; - (5) Building and physical premises safety, including identification of and protection from hazards, bodies of water, and vehicular traffic; - (6) Prevention of Shaken Baby Syndrome, abusive head trauma, and child maltreatment;

-- (7) Emergency preparedness and response planning for emergencies resulting from a natural disaster or a mancaused event (such as violence at a child care facility); - (8) Handling and storage of hazardous materials and the appropriate disposal of bio contaminants; - (9) Appropriate precautions in transporting children (if applicable); - (10) Pediatric First-Aid and CPR; or - (11) Recognition and reporting of child abuse and neglect. - 4.
-Approved professional development hours are documented through a transcript or completion certificate and an approval code. - 5.
-Professional development hours are completed annually based on the calendar year or school year - Required professional development hours may be prorated if an individual is hired within the calendar year. - a.
-Prorated hours will equal two (2) hours per month when calculating for staff hired mid-year.
+- b.
+GFCCH assistant/substitute to complete eight (8) hours over one (1) year. - 2.
+Half of the required hours must be approved through a process as determined by the Department. - a.
+CPR and first aid training does not count towards professional development hours but is a requirement of the position. - 3.
+Transcripts, completion certificate, or other confirmation of completion of professional development for the provider and all assistants/substitutes must be maintained by the provider for review by the Department. - 4.
+Professional development hours are completed based on the dates of the license period. - a.
+Required hours may be prorated if an individual is hired as an assistant/substitute after the start of the license period.